Until I saw the word “fangled” used humorously in a couple of blogs, I’d never given any thought to the elements of newfangled.

 NOTE: Another O.E. word, fengto, meant a “catching- or grasping-tooth.”

-5 Responses to “Tracking the “Fangle” in “Newfangled””
+5 thoughts on “Tracking the “Fangle” in “Newfangled””

 Well, ‘fangen’ means in German ‘to catch’ and its participle is still ‘gefangen’ 🙂